cpske/ISP/assignment/week12-testing.md

 Since you are running the project locally, OAuth authentication probably won't work.
-So, if login is required then find some other way to login (such as a test user).
+So, if login is required then find some other way to login (such as a locally stored test login).

 ### Instructions for Tester

-1. Find the project that you are assigned to run here: [Project Testing](http://bit.ly/isp-project-testing)
+1. Find the project that you are assigned to test here: [Project Testing](http://bit.ly/isp-project-testing)

 2. Copy the test report template: [http://bit.ly/isp-project-test](http://bit.ly/isp-project-test) and customize it according to instructions in the template.

-3. Share your test report doc with everyone at ku.th (or everyone on the web) and add a link in [Project Testing](http://bit.ly/isp-project-testing)
+3. Share your test report doc with everyone at ku.th (or everyone on the web) and add a link in [Project Testing](http://bit.ly/isp-project-testing) spreadsheet.

 4. Go to the project's Github site and read the instructions for installing and running the project.
 Two projects (Manatee Chat and Travel Planner) require you to install 2 Github projects.

 5. Follow their instructions, and:
    a) create a report of what you encountered (using the template from step 2)
-   b) post issues on the team's Github project
+   b) post issues on the team's Github repo

 6. Things to report:
    - instructions that are incomplete or hard to understand
    - things the don't work or cause errors
    - undocumented dependencies.
 For Python projects, there may be dependencies on packages not listed in `requirements.txt`.
    - A good way to find undocumented dependencies is run the project in a virtualenv, using only the project `requirements.txt` to add packages to virtualenv.
-   - instructions that require too much work and could be simpler.
+   - instructions that require too much work
        * Example: requiring many modifications to `settings.py` instead of using the [python-decouple][decouple] package and providing an example `.env` file, e.g. `test.env`.

 7. Run the application and perform whatever functionality has been implemented so far.